Clicky

 Method 2: Sterilize the jars in a dishwasher.
 Use the dishwasher as an effective method to sterilize Mason jars as part of the dehydration preparation process - but don't mix the jars along with other dirty dishes!

-Running washed/clean Mason jars and lids through a full dishwasher cycle on the hottest wash and dry setting helps achieve sterilization in a few ways:
+Running washed/clean Mason jars and lids through a full dishwasher cycle on the hottest wash and dry setting helps achieve sterilization as long as jars come out piping hot from the dishwasher and are used immediately.
+Don't have them hanging around the kitchen!

 Method 3: Boil the jars in a large pot of water for 10 minutes.